 - 4. Unless extended pursuant to this policy, an approved applicant shall open its charter school at the beginning of the Board's next school year following the approval of the charter school application.
-At the written request of the applicant and at the Board's sole discretion, the Board may allow an applicant with an approved charter school application to defer the opening of its charter school for one school year following the opening date specified in the approved approval of its charter school application.
-In the event that the opening of the approved applicant's charter school is deferred, the applicant shall update its charter school application prior to the opening of the charter school with regard to: (1) updated budget; and (2) applicable application revisions. - 5.
-An approved contract shall be automatically revoked, without further action by the Board, if the applicant does not open the school within: - a. on the first day of school of the initial school year indicated in the contract, or - b. the first day of the school year indicated in the approved deferral.

-D. Charter Contract Amendments/Modifications

-- 1. A charter may be modified during its initial term or any renewal term upon the recommendation of the Board or the charter school's governing board and the approval of both parties to the agreement.
+At the written request of the applicant and at the Board's sole discretion, the Board may allow an applicant with an approved charter school application to defer the opening of its charter school for one school year following the opening date specified in the approved approval of its charter school applicant's charter school is deferred, the applicant shall update its charter school application prior to the opening of the charter school application revisions. - 5.
+An approved contract shall be automatically revoked, without further action by the Board, if the applicant does not open the school within: - a. on the first day of school of the initial school year indicated in the contract, or - b. the first day of the school year indicated in the approved deferral. - D. Charter Contract Amendments/Modifications - 1.
+A charter may be modified during its initial term or any renewal term upon the recommendation of the Board or the charter school's governing board and the approval of both parties to the agreement.
 All modifications must be mutual and in writing.
 Unilateral modification made by the charter school is grounds for termination or non-renewal. - 2.
 Modifications may be considered by the Board for a number of reasons, which may include, but is not limited to, protect the health, safety, or welfare of the students.